 Each cluster head broadcasts this equivalent schedule back to the nodes in the cluster.
 After schedule creation, each cluster head performs cluster head detection to discover an upward cluster head to reach the sink.
 For this, each cluster head employs two-way handshake technique, with REQ and ACK messages.
 Every cluster head broadcasts REQ message within the advertisement range.
-Upward CH on receiving this REQ message transmits ACK message back to the CH that had transmitted the REQ message.
+Upward CH on receiving this REQ message transmits ACK message back to the CH that had transmitted the REQ message [12-16].
 The steady-state phase of the planned scheme is analogous to other cluster-based protocols.
 Major activities of this phase are sensing and transmission of the sensed data.
 Every nodes senses and transmits the sensed data to its cluster head according to their own time schedule.
 When all the data has been received, the cluster head carry out data aggregation in order to reduce the amount of data.
 Lastly, each cluster head transmits data to the sink along the CH-to-CH routing path which have been fashioned during the set-up phase.
 After all the data is transmitted or a definite time is elapsed, the network leaves back into the set-up phase again and the next round begins by electing the candidate nodes.

 IV.
-SIMULATION WORKS
+SIMULATION RESULTS

 All the simulations were carried using GloMoSim considering 15 wireless sensor nodes.
 For the simulations, a network model analogous to the one used in the conventional clustering protocols is assumed with the following properties.
 All sensor nodes are believed to be stationary.
 Every sensor node initially has the same energy level.
 A preset sink node is located away from the edge of network.
+The sensor nodes are prepared with power control capabilities.
+For the experiments, the network parameters and communication energy parameters are set as shown in table 1.